Mth-Ryan/dotfiles/README.md

 open vim and run: ```:CocInstall coc-rls```
 ____

 The configs of Polybar and i3 may need changes, example: on my old laptop, the name of wireless adapter was wlp3s0, and the actualy config/modules.ini have wlan0 on the network module.
-In cases like that a simple change one one or two lines can resolve.
+In cases like that a simple change of one or two lines can resolve problems on the modules.
 ____